klmhsb42/wiki-translate/requests/setup.md

 <img src="https://github.com/syncloud/stuff/blob/master/demo/20200415/frames/33.png" alt="" width="400"/>

-Type in your e mail address and password same as in the shop or in the app.
+Type in your Email address and password same as in the shop or in the app.
 Type in a name you want to have for your device.
 With this URL, you will later access your device by the browser.

 ---

 <img src="https://github.com/syncloud/stuff/blob/master/demo/20200415/frames/34.png" alt="" width="400"/>

-Create then an account with which you can sign into your device later.
+Create then an [account](https://github.com/syncloud/platform/wiki/Accounts) with which you can sign into your device later.
 Use any username and password.

 ---